AnaisAguiar1/Eutech/task_2/README.md

 <br>

-To check and prove if the firewall rule that we added about the **HTTPS protocol** it's working we can go to the browser and now we are going to be ables to open a HTTPS direction, this give us more security and a safe domain, it should appear the **https** before the url direction, in this case we used:
+To check and prove if the firewall rule that we added for the **HTTPS protocol** is working, we can go to the browser and now we are going to be able to open a HTTPS direction.
+This gives us more security and a safe domain, it should appear **https** before the url direction, in this case we used:

 ```
 https://192.168.43.193:443
 ```

-We can see below that the connectioin it's not complete secure, this it's because we are using a demo SSL certificate to prove the connection and if the firewall rule it's working.
+We can see below that the connection is not completely secure, this is because we are using a demo SSL certificate to approve the connection and approve if the firewall rule is working.

 <br>